 We will have a Spring bulk order to Japan in May.
 If you are interested in, please contact Mihoko ASAP.
-You can see 2013 Loom Price List for the prices of looms & popular accessories.
+You can see 2014 Loom Price List for the prices of looms & popular accessories.

 If you would like to have 15 minutes introductory session for Free to learn more about SAORI looms, please make a schedule with Mihoko.
 You should have access to FaceTime (with iPad or iPhone) or Skype.
 She can show SAORI 60, SAORI 60 A (wheel chair accessible), SX60, Piccolo and most recent model WX60 (wooden frame and foldable).
 She can also show some of accessories upon your request.
 If you need a phone conversation, that’s okay, too.
 All other inquiries, please contact her.